Nukul13/DL_Nuke/Builing muliple OpenCVs.md

-# Build and Install OpenCV 3.4  and OpenCV 4.0 in a system on a system running Ubuntu, open terminal in the $HOME
+# Build and Install OpenCV 3.4  and OpenCV 4.0 in a system running on Ubuntu

 1. Open terminal by pressing `Ctrl + Alt + T`.
+Go to $HOME directory: `cd $HOME`

 2. Remove previously installed opencv: